maforget/ComicRack_FindImageResolution/README.md

 P.S.
 When you click on Add, it will add the text to the last place where you placed your cursor.

 Some pages are already cached by ComicRack (Fast pages) which means that the resolution is already loaded in memory.
 Some pages aren't, which mean that for the pages that weren't cached, we need to load them in memory one by one (Slow Inspection).
-There is a config that is named % of Slow Inpsection, that will check which percentage of the slow pages (not cached) we should individually check, one by one.
+There is a config that is named % of Slow Inspection, that will check which percentage of the slow pages (not cached) we should individually check, one by one.
 A higher percentage will be more precise, but since usually all the pages are the same resolution, using a low percentage will give you a faster result.
 I personally use a 25% setting and find it adequate.

 ----